 Bottom line: You want to correct an underweight status by helping your child gain healthy weight.
 In other words, the type of weight gain that contributes to overall functioning and health at the same time.

-How To Gain Weight When You Have ADHD
+How To Gain Weight in Kids with ADHD

 Certain foods are high calorie and nutritious.
 Work some of these into your child’s daily diet.